 What is “literary value”?
 How and by whom is it determined in specific historical moments and cultural milieus?
 And what are the processes of production and consumption in which it is embedded?
-This seminar will explore ideological notions of “literary value” alongside institutional processes of “canon formation” through intensive analysis of the five works short-listed for the current year’s Giller Prize—the richest prize in Canadian letters.
+This seminar will explore ideological notions of “literary value” alongside institutional processes of “canon formation” through intensive analysis of the five works short-listed for literary prizes in Canada Works may be drawn from the shortlists to such prizes as the Indigenous Voices Awards, the Bronwen Wallace Awards, and the Dorothy Livesay Prize.

 As literary critic James English argues, “the prize is cultural practice in its quintessential contemporary form,” and it is precisely this contemporary entanglement of commercial and aesthetic logics at work in bestowing literary prizes that we will focus on in this course.
 Marshalling students’ critical and creative acumen, we will debate the relative value and significance of the five short-listed works both on their own (literary) terms and in relation to such concepts as symbolic capital, cultural consecration, and the national/global production of literary canons.
 Students will consider what makes art meaningful, impactful, and worthy of recognition in a variety of registers, while developing understandings of the politics and economics of contemporary publishing and prize culture.
 As we will likely all be reading these works for the first time, there will be no authorized experts in the room; rather we will work collectively and collaboratively to generate understandings in a dynamic seminar format.